nerves-networking/vintage_net/README.md

 persistence        | Module for persisting network configurations persistence_dir    | Path to a directory for storing persisted configurations persistence_secret | A 16-byte secret or a function or MFArgs (module, function, arguments tuple) for getting a secret internet_host_list | IP address or hostnames and ports to try to connect to for checking Internet connectivity.
 Defaults to a list of large public DNS providers.
-E.g., `[{{1, 1, 1, 1}, 53}]`. regulatory_domain  | ISO 3166-1 alpha-2 country (`00` for global, `US`, etc.) additional_name_servers     | List of DNS servers to be used in addition to any supplied by an interface.
+E.g., `[{:tcp_ping, host: {1, 1, 1, 1}, port: 53}]`. regulatory_domain  | ISO 3166-1 alpha-2 country (`00` for global, `US`, etc.) additional_name_servers     | List of DNS servers to be used in addition to any supplied by an interface.
 E.g., `[{1, 1, 1, 1}, {8, 8, 8, 8}]` route_metric_fun   | Customize how network interfaces are prioritized.
 See `VintageNet.Route.DefaultMetric.compute_metric/2`